MattiNieminen/Weather/README.md

 # Weather

-A Clojure/ClojureScript -based project that show the weather from Wunderground API.
+An application written in Clojure/ClojureScript that shows the weather from Wunderground.
 Uses Vagrant for setting up MongoDB for development and Docker for production deployment.

 ## Setting up for the development